nikosdarzentas/playground/README.md

 IG   INTRON-KDE
 IG   Vk-KDE
 </pre>
-ARResT/Interrogate produces junction sequences even for incomplete and special rearrangements (as outlined above) by using specific triplets chosen in an educated way, without making any claim as to their biological or functional relevance.
+We produce junction sequences even for incomplete and special rearrangements (as outlined above) by using specific triplets chosen in an educated way, without making any claim as to their biological or functional relevance.
 These junctional sequences allow for consistent and detailed analysis across all junction classes.
 <pre>
 <b>anchors</b>
 5'